-This report was made possible through the support of the U.S. Department of State Bureau of Population, Refugees, and Migration.
+This report was made possible through the support of the U.S. Department of State Bureau of Population, Refugees, and Migration; and the European Union through the Protection of the Rights of Women and Children in Labour Migration Project (PROTECT).

+Géraldine Ansart

-Géraldine Ansart Coordinator United Nations Network for Migration Thailand
+Coordinator United Nations Network for Migration

+Thailand